-- An appraisal of risk factors that escalate the potential for violence; - a determination of stabilizing influences that reduce the risk of violence;
+- An appraisal of risk factors that escalate the potential for violence; - A determination of stabilizing influences that reduce the risk of violence;

-- An appraisal of risk factors that escalate the potential for violence; - a determination of stabilizing influences that reduce the risk of violence; - a contextual analysis of violence risk by considering environmental circumstances, hopelessness and suicidality, catalyst events, nature and actionability of threat, fixation and focus on target, grievance collection, and action and time imperative, etc.
+- An appraisal of risk factors that escalate the potential for violence; - A determination of stabilizing influences that reduce the risk of violence; - A contextual analysis of violence risk by considering environment, hopelessness & suicidality, catalyst events, nature & actionability of threat, fixation & focus on target, grievance collection, & action and time imperative, etc.

-- To assess an individual's level of risk for potential, actionable violence prior to an emergency removal or in pursuing notice when a formal complaint is not filed, the Title IX Coordinator will use the violence risk assessment process through the BIT. - The BIT will assign a trained individual to perform the assessment, according to the specific nature of the Title IX case. - The assessor will follow the process for conducting a violence risk assessment as outlined in the BIT manual or your existing operating processes and will rely on a consistent, research-based, reliable system that allows the for the operationalizing of the risk levels.
+The Title IX Coordinator will use the VRA process through the BIT to assess an individual's level of risk prior to an emergency removal or in pursuing notice when a formal complaint is not filed.

+The BIT will assign a trained individual to perform the assessment, according to the specific nature of the Title IX case.

+The assessor will follow the process for conducting a VRA as outlined in the BIT manual and will rely on a consistent, research-based, reliable system that allows the for the operationalizing of the risk levels.

+- The VRA is conducted independent from the Title IX process, free from outcome pressure. - The individual conducting the assessment must have training to mitigate their bias and provide the analysis and findings in a fair and equitable manner. - VRA can be helpful to indicate when there is a substantial and compelling risk to health and/or safety of the community: - To make a recommendation as to whether the Title IX Coordinator should file a formal complaint even when a reporting party is unwilling to do so, and/or - To determine whether the Title IX Coordinator should use the emergency removal provision.